Iran says it will cut imports of non-essential goods

 “If we move towards reducing the import of goods in these categories, which are not so necessary, we can save foreign exchange,” Ghazanfari said, according to the Mehr news agency.
 “If people do not use these goods, the need for currency for them would drop to zero.”

-A new foreign exchange centre established last month supplies petrodollars to designated importers at cheap rates of roughly 25,000 rials per dollar.
+A new foreign exchange center established last month supplies petrodollars to designated importers at cheap rates of roughly 25,000 rials per dollar.

 At the same time, the rial was trading in the open market at around 34,000 on Sunday, Tehran money changers said - less than half its value a year ago, and down about a quarter since late last month.